MicrosoftDocs/windows-itpro-docs/windows/configure/mobile-lockdown-designer.md

 ---
-title: Use the Lockdown Designer app to configure Windows 10 Mobile devices (Windows 10)
+title: Use the Lockdown Designer app to create a Lockdown XML file (Windows 10)
 description:
 ms.prod: w10
 ms.mktglfcycl: manage